ChunMinChang/raw2mp3/documents/id3tags.md

 ![](vbri_source_with_id3_2.PNG)

 ### On other platforms
-There are tons of open source ID3 tags editor you can use, if you are on other platforms.
+Lots of open source ID3 tags editors are free to use.
+Just choose one you like if you are on other platforms.

 - [MusicBrainz Picard](https://picard.musicbrainz.org/)
 - [EasyTAG](https://wiki.gnome.org/Apps/EasyTAG)